balci7968260841692/Screenwise-trial2/README_ANDROID.md

 Once those artifacts exist in the repository, the sandbox can resolve dependencies without reaching external hosts and Gradle tasks (including tests) will succeed.

+> **Prefer an unpacked SDK, but ZIP + script is acceptable.**
+>
+> If you commit a compressed SDK archive alongside a script (for example `scripts/unpack-sdk.sh`), the assistant can run the
+> script to expand it before invoking Gradle.
+Just make sure the script restores the expected directory layout (e.g.,
+> `tools/android-sdk/platforms/...`) and that `local.properties` points `sdk.dir` at the post-extraction location.

 ### What the existing JVM tests exercise

 Although instrumented UI tests require a device, the project includes JVM-based unit tests that validate the key behaviour users